December 1st & 2nd, 2018

 Visit the Schwnkfelder Library and Heritage Center and the Mennonite Heritage Center for more Christmas Market fun.
 In the evening enjoy candlelight tours at the Henry Muhlenberg House and Peter Wentz Farmstead (Peter Wentz, Saturday only).

 The Schwenkfelder Library and Heritage Center is featuring sales of local artwork and crafts.
 Be sure to see their ever evolving Putz.

 The Mennonite Heritage Center will feature special holiday exhibits and their annual Pennsylvania Dutch Folk Art sale from the finest traditional craftsmen’s wares.

-Join our friends at the Peter Wentz Farmstead during the evening of Dec.
-2 for a candlelight tour and during the evening of Dec.
-3 the Henry Muhlenberg in Historic Trappe is open for a candlelight tour.
+Join our friends at the Peter Wentz Farmstead the evening of Dec.
+2 for a candlelight tour and at the Henry Muhlenberg House December 2nd and 3rd.
+Visit websites for hours and more information.